Tomas-Kuchta-FPV/Open-ESPilot/README.md

 - ... and Love ❤️

-## 🏁 License
+## License
 Hardware: [CERN-OHL-W](https://ohwr.org/cern_ohl_w_v2.txt)

 Firmware: Ardupilot

-## 🙏 Thanks
+## Thanks
-Thanks to the amazing folks at [Hack Club](https://hackclub.com/) for supporting student hardware projects through *Highway to Hardware* 💥
+Many thanks for the amaizing people that make [Hack Club](https://hackclub.com/) possible.
+Thanks to Hack Club for interesting so much people I don't know the numbers but maybe around thousants.
+Most of them are probably going to get a carier from it.
+Love your work! ❤️

-And big thanks to the ArduPilot community for keeping robotics open and awesome.
+And big thanks to the ArduPilot community for keeping robotics and autonomy Open and hackable.